thomasdarimont/keycloak-custom-server/README.md

 ## Scan the image with Aquasec Trivy

-Ensure that the custom keycloak docker image was build successfuly.
+Before running the command below, ensure that the custom keycloak docker image was build successfuly.

 ```
 java bin/scanImage.java --verbose --image-name=thomasdarimont/custom-keycloakx:1.0.0-SNAPSHOT